The Festival of Trees in Vero Beach

-In order to get into the holiday spirit, I volunteered at the 17th annual Festival of Trees, located in Vero Beach, Florida, my hometown.
+To get into the holiday spirit, I volunteered at the annual Festival of Trees, in Vero Beach, Florida.
+This huge collection of holiday fun is a must do for shopping, browsing beautifully decorated trees, seeing live performances, and ensuring a visit from Santa.
 I had the most wonderful experience!
 It was held at the Riverside Children’s Theatre in Vero Beach in order to benefit their educational programs.
 This year’s theme was Storybook Forest.
 Many sponsors and countless volunteer hours go into the making of this three day production.

 The Festival of Trees was held at the theater and the entire place becomes dedicated to all things Christmas.
 There was a silent auction, with a fun item being an NCIS Los Angeles VIP tour with Chris O’Donnell.
-A huge selection of themed tall Christmas trees were auctioned to the highest bidder at the end of the show on Sunday, or by paying via the “instant buyer” option.
-Some specialty trees were: Owl Babies, Ice Queen, The Little Drummer Boy, Twelve Days of Christmas, The Nutcracker, and Little Golden Books (which seemed to be the patrons favorite).
-Table top tree themes included: Nemo’s Reef, Enchanted, Fairies of the Forest, Gingerbread Baby, Frozen, and The Cat in the Hat.
+A huge selection of themed tall Christmas trees were auctioned to the highest bidder at the end of the show on Sunday.
+Bidders also had the option of paying via the “instant buyer” option.
+Specialty trees included: Owl Babies, Ice Queen, The Little Drummer Boy, Twelve Days of Christmas, Nutcracker, and Little Golden Books (which seemed to be the patrons favorite).
+Table top tree themes were: Nemo’s Reef, Enchanted, Fairies of the Forest, Gingerbread Baby, Frozen, and The Cat in the Hat.

 If you came to the event looking to do some holiday shopping, you probably hit the jackpot.
 Several local stores had exhibit booths set up, as well as a few from further away such as West Palm Beach and Delray Beach.
 Children’s reversible dresses, wine cork art and trinkets, hand-painted gifts, unique jewelry, Grosgrain ribbon bags & belts, as well as seasonal crafts, and ornaments were some of the gift selections.
-There was also a Christmas Shoppe solely for the theatre with some unique palm tree flower arrangements with handblown glass ornaments and delicious ultimate cheese spreads.
-Credit cards are welcome!
+There was also a Christmas Shoppe with gifts, unique palm tree flower arrangements, hand-blown glass ornaments, and delicious cheese spreads.
+Credit cards were welcome!
 Raffle tickets were sold throughout the event for a $2,000 grand prize.